Thousands of Creative Video Templates — 30% Off only for blog readers. Use code: “BLOG30”

 Before diving into solutions, let’s define what “bad audio” actually means.

-Bad audio can refer to a range of issues: background noise, muffled speech, clipping, harsh sibilance, or unwanted reverb.
+“Bad audio” can refer to a range of issues: background noise, muffled speech, clipping, harsh sibilance, or unwanted reverb.
 These problems often stem from poor recording conditions, low-quality microphones, automatic gain control, or even overlooked equipment issues.
+Remember that audio is the most important part of your production, so investing in a good microphone, either a lav mic or a USB mic, can go a long way in leveling up your production.

-Whether you’re asking “How do I fix bad sound quality in Premiere Pro?” or wondering “What causes these problems in the first place?” — understanding the source of audio problems is the first step to fixing them.
+Whether you’re asking, “How do I fix bad sound quality in Premiere Pro? ” or wondering, “What causes these problems in the first place? ” Understanding the source of audio problems is the first step to fixing them.

 7 Quick Tips to Fix Bad Audio in Premiere Pro